origranot/ts-logger/README.md

 # :zap: ts-logger

 A logging library designed to simplify the process of logging in your TypeScript applications.
-With features such as five log levels, custom log handlers, method decoration options, timestamps, and log level thresholding, you'll have greater control over your log output.
+With zero dependencies and features such as five log levels, custom log handlers, method decoration options, timestamps, and log level thresholding, you'll have greater control over your log output.

 Our library also provides the flexibility to extend its functionality through custom log handlers, enabling you to meet the specific needs of your project.
 Say goodbye to cluttered and unorganized logs and get started with ts-logger today!💪